-Máté Jakó is a London based award winning illustrator from South-east Hungary who from a very young age he possessed -according to some - an unfortunate obsession of monsters, fairy tales, and super heroes.
+Máté Jakó is a London based award winning illustrator from South-east Hungary who from a very young age possessed - according to some - an unfortunate obsession of monsters, fairy tales, and superheroes.

-He started a long lasting career in theaters and films as an actor before he turned to illustration to create the stories he wanted to tell.
+He started a lasting career in theaters and films as an actor before he turned to illustration to create the stories he wanted to tell.
 Máté currently works as a freelance illustrator.
-His client list includes Alexander McQueen, Paul Smith, Fox Searchlight and Momentum Pictures creating fashion prints, book covers, album covers limited edition film posters, concept art/creature design for film & video games.
+His client list includes Alexander McQueen, Sideshow Collectibles, Chris Nelson FX, and VVDFX creating concept art/creature design for film & video games, fashion prints, book covers, album covers and limited edition film posters.
+His work has been featured in prestigious publications including: Spectrum, Imaginefx, and 3D total-sketching from the imagination.
+His work has been shown in galleries including Nolia's Gallery, Copro Nason Gallery, and WowXwoW.

 His illustration techniques combine traditional and digital tools or anything really to project the images in his head onto different mediums.